facelessuser/ColorHelper/docs/usage.md

 ## Color Info

-The Color Info Panel will show a preview of the color, and other format variations of the color such as: color name, hex, rgb, rgba, hsl, and hsla format; if desired, you can convert the selected color to one of the shown formats by clicking the link to the left.
+The Color Info Panel will show a preview of the color, and other format variations of the color such as: color name, `hex`, `rgb`, `rgba`, `hsl`, and `hsla` format; if desired, you can convert the selected color to one of the shown formats by clicking the link to the left.

 ![color info](images/color_info.png)